neams-th-coe/cardinal/doc/content/tutorials/triso.md

 !listing /tutorials/pebbles/openmc.i
   start=AuxVariables
-  end=Problem

-The `[Problem]`
+  end=Tallies

-block is then used to specify the OpenMC wrapping.
-We define a total power of 1500 W, and indicate that we'd like to add tallies on block 0, which corresponds to the pebbles.
+The `[Problem]` and `[Tallies]` blocks are then used to specify the OpenMC wrapping.
+We define a total power of 1500 W, and indicate that we'd like to add a [CellTally](/tallies/CellTally.md) on block 0, which corresponds to the pebbles.
 The cell tally setup in Cardinal will then automatically add a tally for each unique cell ID+instance combination.
 Because the repeated pebble cells we'd like to tally are repeated in the lattice nested one level below the root universe, we set the `cell_level = 1`.

 !listing /tutorials/pebbles/openmc.i
-  block=Problem
+  start=Tallies end=Executioner

 The `scaling` parameter is used to indicate a multiplicative factor that should be applied to the `[Mesh]` in order to get to units of centimeters.